popgenmethods/smcpp/README.rst

 - ``hs`` is a vector of length ``M + 1`` indicating the breakpoints used to discretize the hidden TMRCA of the distinguished pair.
-The breakpoints are chosen such that the probability of coalescence is within each interval is uniform with respect to the fitted model.
+The breakpoints are chosen such that the probability of coalescence within each interval is uniform with respect to the fitted model.
 - ``sites`` is the vector of length ``L`` containing positions where the decoding is performed.
 Due to the internal archtecture of SMC++,